-F. Cazals from Geometrica team, and M. Pouget are authors of two packages released in the last public version (3.3) of the library.
-These packages belong to the geometry processing part, they enable the Approximation of Ridges and Umbilics [49] and the Estimation of Local Differential Properties [50] on Triangulated Surface Meshes.
+M. Pouget is co-author and maintainer, with F. Cazals from the Geometrica team, of two packages released in the version (3.3) of the library.
+These packages belong to the geometry processing part, they enable the Approximation of Ridges and Umbilics [47] and the Estimation of Local Differential Properties [48] on triangulated surface meshes.
+The algorithm for the estimation of differential properties also appeared in the ACM Transactions on Mathematical Software [14].